 Once the external review committee's report has been received, the academic unit hosts a faculty meeting with their dean to discuss the review.
 Following this meeting, the program chair and dean develop a written response to the external review with an action plan and submits this to the OAE.
-Finally, the OAE schedules a follow-up meeting where the college/unit representatives meet with the provost, vice provosts, and APAE to discuss the results from the program review and action plan.
-All recommendations, whether accepted or not, should be addressed with appropriate rationale.
-The action plan should incorporate any changes recommended and agreed on in this meeting.
+A meeting about the response report is optional.